Research Project Ideas

 - Could also search the Gaia Color-Mag diagram for outliers (i.e. points falling below subdwarfs, points between WD and Main Seq tracks)

-- I think this idea is new… and maybe “easy”?
+- I think this idea is sort of new… and maybe “easy”?

 - Statistical Outliers